 Manaslu Circuit Trek Overview

-One major attraction to explore during your Manaslu Circuit Trek is the Manaslu Conservation Area.
-You can stroll around the amazing Manaslu Conservation Area, where you can find all the rare and endangered species of plants and animals.
-The area has 110 species of birds, 33 mammals, 3 reptiles, and 11 butterflies.
-There are a few more amazing places of attraction that you can explore during your trek.
-You can visit Rupina La Pass, Larkya La Pass, Birendra Lake, and others.
-Hence, Trekking Manaslu Circuit is a once-in-a-lifetime opportunity.
-If you are only familiar with more commercialized treks like Everest or Annapurna Base Camp Trek, then we recommend you try Manaslu Circuit Trek at least once.
+One of the main highlights of trekking in the Manaslu region is exploring the Manaslu Conservation Area.
+The trek takes place within the Manaslu Conservation Area, where we can find many rare and endangered species of plants and animals.
+The area is home to 33 species of mammals, 11 species of butterflies, 110 species of birds, 3 reptile species, as well as 50 species of useful plants and 11 species of forest.
+Besides this, there are a few more amazing places of attraction that we can explore during our trek.
+We can visit Rupina La Pass, Larkya La Pass, Birendra Lake, and others.

 Manaslu Circuit Trek Highlights

-- Trek through the Budhi Gandaki Gorge.
+- Trek through the Budhi Gandaki Gorge, surrounded by cliffs and flowing rivers.

 - Experience the perfect blend of Hindu and Buddhist culture.